Amin-khattab/Banking-App/README.md

 # Banking App

-A simple full-stack banking app built with FastAPI, PostgreSQL, SQLAlchemy, Alembic, and Tailwind CSS.
+A full-stack banking application built with FastAPI, PostgreSQL, SQLAlchemy, Alembic, and Tailwind CSS.

-The app supports account creation, login/logout, transaction tracking, money transfers between users, and an AI assistant that can answer questions using the signed-in user's financial data.
+The app supports account creation, login/logout, transaction tracking, money transfers between users, and an AI assistant powered by OpenAI that answers questions using the signed-in user's financial data.

 ## Features